 |Always bring a compass and map!|

-I have been lost a few times hiking with others, but fortunately never too far off course to require rescue or an emergency stay in the mountains.
+I have been temporarily off-course a few times hiking with others, but fortunately never too lost to require rescue or an emergency stay in the mountains.
 My biggest “getting lost” adventure was descending the east side of Grotto where there is no official trail.
 It was an epic adventure, but we chose to do it and were prepared.
 Stay tuned for wilderness survival tips in case you have to camp out!

 Have you ever gotten lost?
 What happened and how did you make your way back?